QuantEcon/lecture-source-jl/source/rst/getting_started_julia/fundamental_types.rst

 Why do we need both?

-On one hand, dimension matters for matrix algebra
+On one hand, dimension matters for matrix algebra.

-* Multiplying by a row vector is different to multiplying by a column vector
+* Multiplying by a row vector is different to multiplying by a column vector.

-On the other, we use arrays in many settings that don't involve matrix algebra
+On the other, we use arrays in many settings that don't involve matrix algebra.

-In such cases, we don't care about the distinction between row and column vectors
+In such cases, we don't care about the distinction between row and column vectors.

-This is why many Julia functions return flat arrays by default
+This is why many Julia functions return flat arrays by default.

 .. _creating_arrays: